mehulagg/gitlab/doc/api/graphql/getting_started.md

 Underneath it all is a graph we are traversing, hence the name GraphQL.

-Example: Get a project (only its name) and the titles of all its issues.
+Example: Get the name of a project, and the titles of all its issues.

 ```graphql
 query {